 Thank you for your interest in our work.
 Here are a few more details that may be useful to you in reaching a decision to join our team of chaplains.

 Chaplaincy candidates should also be meditators with a fair experience.
-As to doctrine, it’s obviously important to have a grasp of basic principles like the Four Noble Truths, the Noble Eightfold Path, Karma and its Results, Giving, Loving-Kindness and Compassion, etc. It’s also important to be reasonably conversant with schools and methods other than your own.
-It is likely that you will encounter a variety of interests amongst those you meet in prison and you must be prepared to do your best to nourish and direct those interests.
+As to doctrine, it’s obviously important to have a grasp of basic principles such as the Four Noble Truths, the Noble Eightfold Path, Karma and Rebirth, Dana, Loving-Kindness and Compassion, etc. It’s also important to be reasonably conversant with Buddhist schools, traditions and methods of meditation other than your own.
+It is likely that you will encounter a variety of Buddhist interests amongst those you meet in prison and you must be prepared to do your best to nourish and direct those interests.
 Proselytising and promotion of one’s own school or variety of Buddhism over another is not acceptable.

-It should be noted that Buddhists are rare in certain types of prison (as for instance, Young Offender Institutions) which, nevertheless, we should like to cover.
+It should be noted that Buddhists are rare in certain types of prison (as for instance, Young Offender Institutions) which, nevertheless, still need to be covered.
 Also, prisoners are shifting from prison to prison, at times with some frequency, so there may be lulls when there is no one to visit in even the busiest of prisons.

 You will be subject to a rigorous and intrusive security clearance for which you will have to furnish proof of identity and address.
 This will need to be renewed every five years.